LBL-EESA/alquimia-dev/README.rst

 You'll need working C and Fortran compilers and CMake installed on your system.
 For UNIX and UNIX-like operating systems, you'll need GNU Make or another capable version of Make installed as well.
+To build on Windows, you'll need some recent version of Visual Studio and a decent Fortran compiler such as Intel's.

 Both engines require PETSc 3.5.x to be installed, with the PETSC_DIR and PETSC_ARCH environment variables set properly.

 PFlotran engine
 ===============